 You can file the FAFSA as early as January 1, 2015.
 However, we suggest you file your 2014 tax return electronically, wait several weeks for it to be processed and then complete the FAFSA.
 On the FAFSA, if you are eligible, you can choose to have your tax data retrieved electronically from the IRS.
 If you do not have your completed tax information available in time to meet the February 15 priority deadline, you may use estimates to file the FAFSA and correct the information once available.

-Update: Since the IRS will not be accepting tax returns until January 30, for those needing to meet the February 15 deadline, please submit the FAFSA using your best 2013 tax data estimates.
+Update: Since the IRS will not be accepting tax returns until mid to late January, for those needing to meet the February 15 deadline, please submit the FAFSA using your best 2014 tax data estimates.
 You will then later need to complete a FAFSA correction choosing to use the IRS data retrieval (once your tax return has been processed).
 Please read the information and instructions carefully.
 Print all instructions (PDF)

 Important: Proofread your personal data carefully.
 Errors, particularly on social security numbers, can lead to processing delays and complications.